scala/docs.scala-lang/_tour/pattern-matching.md

     case Email(sender, _, _) if importantPeopleInfo.contains(sender) =>
       "You got an email from special someone!" case SMS(number, _) if importantPeopleInfo.contains(number) =>
-      "You got an SMS from special someone!" case other =>
+      "You got a SMS from special someone!" case other =>
       showNotification(other) // nothing special, delegate to our original showNotification function }